50% Off Installation: Spring Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 1.Get a Reference

-One of the hardest parts about picking the right contractor is having a sense of trust that the contractor will do a great job.
-A reliable method of choosing the right contractor is to query your friends, neighbors and peers on who they have trusted in the past.
+One of the hardest parts in choosing a contractor is trusting they will do a great job; therefore, ask friends and neighbors for trusted recommendations.
 Simply put, ask if they’ve had their roof done.
 If so, questions that you may want to ask are: Were they happy with the job that the contractor did?
 What was the experience like?
 Would they work with the contractor again?

 If you are new to a community and do not have this avenue, look on trusted websites.
 Companies like GAF have what’s called GAF Master Elite Roofing Contractors.
 These are contractors that the manufacture GAF trusts to install a manufacture backed lifetime warranty (only 2% of roofing contractors in the nation qualify for this!).
 Another trusted resource is Angie’s List which has the Super Service Award only give to companies which have maintained “A” ratings for customer reviews.